History of the National Hockey League (1992–2017): Background

 Four months after replacing Eagleson, Goodenow and the NHLPA launched the first NHL strike on April 1, 1992.
 It lasted ten days and resulted in the players receiving larger playoff bonuses, increased control over the licensing of their likenesses and improved rights to free agency; all canceled games were also rescheduled.
 It also led the owners to dismiss league president John Ziegler and replace him on an interim basis with Gil Stein.
 Goodenow called the strike a major moment, stating "I don't think the owners took the players seriously and it wasn't until the strike that they understood the players were serious."
 As part of the deal, the league also agreed to have each team play two games per season for the following two years in neutral site locations, partially to help gauge markets for potential expansion.

-Desiring a fresh start, the owners replaced Stein with Gary Bettman in February 1993.
-Formerly a senior vice president of the National Basketball Association, Bettman replaced the position of president with that of commissioner.
+Desiring a fresh start, Gary Bettman was installed in February 1993.
+Formerly a senior vice president of the National Basketball Association, Bettman became the first commissioner.
 He was given the task of selling the game to the American market, ending labor unrest, completing expansion plans, and modernizing the league.